Even the sun wasn’t up yet, I already noticed the unusual gloom. Clouds hovered really low, and the intermittent drizzles didn’t seem favorable.

 The fast craft battled with the waves for an hour and a half.
 Good thing that the ocean got calmer as we came closer to a landmass.

 We were lucky to be the first guests to try and occupy the Scandinavian-inspired, triangular villas.
+They call it Tippi houses.
 Although the resort was still on the construction phase, some villas were available for rent and we were the first group to try it.

-Each villa can accommodate 4 and comes with a 3-inch foam with sheet for a comfortable sleep.
+Each Tippi house can accommodate four individuals.
+It comes with a 3-inch foam with sheet for a comfortable sleep.
 Guests are also provided with a monoblock set (4 chairs and 1 table) and a rechargeable bulb.

 We originally rented two villas for ₱1,000/night (soft-opening rate), but later on, we occupied 4 when we slept.
 The caretakers also prepared hot water for us—that was sweet.